 Practice modality: Are you looking to gain experience in certain modes of practice?
 Externships are available in VA hospitals, private practice, multidisciplinary group practices, and even corporate settings.
 Don’t be afraid to try different types of clinics!
 For example, even though Marcus is definitely going to be going into private practice after graduation, he chose a government hospital/clinic for one of his sites to gain extra experience in pathology.

 Location: How important is location to you?
 Maybe you want to pick a site where you can have easier housing, such as living with family or friends.
 Will you have to drive far to the site or is it within walking distance?
-Location is an important factor to consider when selecting externships.
-You may also want to find a site in an area you might want to end up practicing, because you will make some great connections in the area.
+You may also want to find a site in an area where you want to practice because you will make some great connections in the area.

 Special circumstances: We are adults and life happens!
 Do you have important dates that you want to take into consideration?
 At the very least, you will be taking Parts 2 and 3 of the NBEO and traveling to Charlotte, NC.
 And don’t forget about conferences!